Tysabri and PML: How Symptoms and Diagnosis Differ

 Frequently Asked Questions

-Tysabri (natalizumab) increases the risk of progressive multifocal leukoencephalopathy (PML), a rare brain infection caused by the JC virus.
-The FDA has mandated a boxed warning, and the risk is higher in patients with anti-JCV antibodies, longer treatment duration, or prior immunosuppressant use (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=c5fdde91-1989-4dd2-9129-4f3323ea2962).
+Tysabri (natalizumab) is associated with an increased risk of progressive multifocal leukoencephalopathy (PML), a rare brain infection caused by the JC virus.
+The risk is due to Tysabri's immunosuppressive effect in the central nervous system, which allows latent JC virus to reactivate.
+Key risk factors include positive anti-JCV antibodies, longer treatment duration (especially over two years), and prior immunosuppressant use (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=c5fdde91-1989-4dd2-9129-4f3323ea2962).

 Does submitting information create an attorney-client relationship?